WycliffeCurson/Console/README.md

 # Console
-Online market where users can buy and sell gaming accounts
+Online market place where users can buy and sell gaming accounts